blakewilsonquantinuum/lambeq-public/docs/cli.rst

 Basic usage
 -----------

 The most straightforward use of the command-line interface of ``lambeq`` is to use it as a :term:`pregroup <pregroup grammar>` :term:`parser`.
-To get the pregroup diagram for a sentence use the following command:
+To get the pregroup diagram for a sentence, use the following command:

 .. code-block:: console